Full Form of UIDAI – Unique Identification Authority of India

 Here are some interesting facts about UIDAI.

-- As stated by Chief of the World Bank, Aadhaar ID is the world’s largest system of Biometric ID.
+- As stated by the World Bank Chief, Aadhaar ID is the world’s largest biometric ID system.

 - The 12 Digit Aadhaar Numbers generated by UIDAI are random and unique.
 No two persons can have the same ID.

-- Government of India had started the Aadhaar project in January 2009 under the Aadhaar Act.
+- The government of India had started the Aadhaar project in January 2009 under the Aadhaar Act.

-- As per records, the Government of India spent a whopping amount of INR 9950 crores in the completion of its Aadhaar Project.
+- As per records, India’s Government spent a whopping amount of INR 9950 crores in the completion of its Aadhaar Project.

 - Pankaj Kumar is the current CEO of UIDAI.

-- Data of Aadhaar holders are being stored by UIDAI in more than 800 servers located at its offices.
+- UIDAI is storing data of Aadhaar holders in more than 800 servers located at its offices.

-- UIDAI has started E-Aadhaar service wherein Aadhaar card can be downloaded online by any holder.
+- UIDAI has started an E-Aadhaar service wherein Aadhaar card can be downloaded online by any holder.

 - In June 2014, UIDAI had introduced Aadhaar based biometric attendance systems at government offices.

-This has been a guide to Full Form of UIDAI i.e (Unique Identification Authority of India) and its definition.
-Here we discuss core values, vision & mission of UIDAI, its organizational structure and facts along with its importance.
+This has been a guide to the Full Form of UIDAI, i.e. (Unique Identification Authority of India) and its definition.
+Here we discuss the core values, vision & mission of UIDAI, its organizational structure, and facts along with its importance.
 You may refer to the following articles to learn more about finance –